prem357180/Ai-Logo-Lora-SDV1_5/README.md

 This is an AI-powered logo generation service using a LoRA fine-tuned Stable Diffusion model.
 The model is deployed on **Render** and accessible via FastAPI and Gradio.

 ## Live Demo
-Note :- this will not load/ give 502 Bad Gateway error wait for 30-50 sec then reload you can able to access it.
+- Note :- This will not load / can give 502 Bad Gateway error wait for 30-50 sec then reload you can able to access it.
-Try it out here: [AI Logo Generator](https://ai-logo-lora-sdv1-5.onrender.com)
+- Try it out here: [AI Logo Generator](https://ai-logo-lora-sdv1-5.onrender.com)

 ## Important Note
 - The API has **limited free calls**, so the website may not always produce the desired output.